 The Dark Rider

-In the mirror I saw the gleaming of headlights approaching fast; then like a streak of lightening a car went in a flash.
+In the mirror I saw the gleaming of headlights approaching fast; then like a streak of lightening, a car went by in a flash.

-I pulled off the highway not really knowing why and listened to the tailwinds like a mournful dying cry.
+I pulled off the highway, not really knowing why, and listened to the tailwind like a mournful dying cry.

 The tailwinds then faded like a dead man’s final sigh as the Dark Rider on a pale horse went racing across the sky.

-Amidst crumple steel and broken glass that tangled bloody mess, the small body of a baby was cradled in the arms of death.
+Amidst crumpled steel and broken glass, that tangled bloody mess, the small body of a baby was cradled in the arms of death.

-She Tried Sit down with me darling let’s have a glass of wine; or a moment help me forget about another place and time.
+Sit down with me darling, lets have a glass of wine; for a moment help me forget about another lace and time.